amcm329/cod_hurricane_prediction/README.md

 ![CECALT_OUTPUT](static/CECALT_2.PNG)

-The data sources used in this project come from [National Hurricane Center](https://www.nhc.noaa.gov/) and the [Meteostat Project](https://meteostat.net/en/), with the aid of important analysis and transformations.
+The data sources used in this project come from the [National Hurricane Center](https://www.nhc.noaa.gov/) and the [Meteostat Project](https://meteostat.net/en/), with the aid of important analysis and transformations.

 ## Project Structure